 My main research interests are: Old French literature; manuscript studies; translation; modern philosophy and critical theory.
 I have worked on a broad range of twelfth- and thirteenth-century texts and am particularly interested in theoretically-oriented approaches to medieval literature and manuscript studies, notably in relation to feminism and queer theory, anthropology, postcolonial theory and translation studies.
 I would be able to supervise in any of these areas.

 Teaching and supervision

 My main teaching interests are in medieval literature and culture and in modern philosophy and critical theory.
-In addition to my language teaching, I currently co-ordinate and teach on the French Culture and Society module; I lecture on the first-year Strategies for Reading French Texts module; I teach second-year modules on Chrétien de Troyes and the uses of the past in medieval literature and modern French literature and film; and I teach a final-year module on the transformation of the body in high medieval French texts.
+In addition to my language teaching, I currently teach on the Defining France module; I lecture on the first-year Strategies for Reading French Texts and the Languages and Cultures Beyond Boundaries modules; I teach a second-year module on Chrétien de Troyes; and I teach a final-year module on the transformation of the body in high medieval French texts.

 - Medieval Saints’ Lives: The Gift, Kinship and Community in Old French Hagiography (Woodbridge: Boydell and Brewer, 2008)